Hércules Barsotti: Career

 Upon graduating from the Mackenzie Institute, Barsotti worked as a Chemist until 1939.
 Barsotti began to work within abstraction around the beginning of the 1940s.

 In the 1950s Barsotti worked as a textile and theater costume designer.
 At this time he began to come in contact with artists working within the Concrete Art movement in Brazil.
 Though Barsotti's work in this period was constructivist in nature, he did not join the Concrete group in São Paulo.
 He separated himself from the movement in São Paulo by avoiding the strict technicisms that came along with concrete art.
 In 1953 he created his first truly constructive art.
 Along with Badia Villató, Barsotti designed the scenography for "The Clerk," a mimodrama written by Luís de Lima in conjunction with Students from the Alfredo Mesquita School of Dramatic Arts for which Willys de Castro wrote the musical score.

 In 1954 along with his life partner and artist Willys de Castro, Barsotti founded Estúdio de Projectos Gráficos, an advertising design consultancy which operated for a decade.

 Along with de Castro, Barsotti traveled to Europe in 1958 where they studied for one year.
 During this time in Europe Barsotti met the Swiss artist Max Bill, a leading theorist of concrete art.
 After returning to São Paulo in 1959 both de Castro and Barsotti joined the Neo-Concrete Movement.
 Barsotti's first exhibition as part of the Neo-Concrete Movement was at the V Bienal Internacional de Arte de São Paulo in which he was awarded First Prize.
 Similarly, in 1959 he also participated in the São Paulo Modern Art Salon and won the Grand Gold Medal.
-In 1960 he participated in "Konkrete Kunst" an exhibition organized by Max Bill in Zurich.
+In 1960 he participated in "Konkrete Kunst" an exhibition organized by Max Bill in Zürich.
 Further exhibitions included Rio de Janeiro in 1960 and São Paulo in 1961.

 In 1963 along with Willys de Castro, Waldemar Cordeiro, and other artists, Barsotti co-founded the São Paulo based art gallery Associação de Artes Visuais Novas Tendências which operated for three years.
 Although Associação de Artes Visuais Novas Tendências was founded and managed by artists working within the Concrete and Neo-Concrete movements they meant to provide a space and platform for contemporary art to be presented free from the confines of formalities in specific artistic movements.

 In 1963 Barsotti abandoned his exploration of simple black and white compositions which he had explored earlier in his career and began to experiment with color and its effects on volume and movement.